Kequc/async-cacheify/README.md

 ## Errors

-Any error thrown clears the cache for the parameters provided.
+Any error thrown does not store a cache.
 Therefore further invocations will keep trying to get it to work until there is a cache again.

 ```javascript
 const cacheify = require('async-cacheify');